lambdamikel/Speak-SID/README.md

 I am using the USBtinyISP programmer.
 Just connect the progammer's SPI pins with the corresponding Speak&SID SPI pins, using DuPont cables: MOSI <-> MOSI, MISO <-> MISO, SCK <-> SCK, and GND <-> GND.
 Note that VCC might not be required.
 If your connecting to VCC, make sure to FIRST power on the CPC and Speak&SID BEFORE plugging in the USB cable into your computer, otherwise the USB port is powering the CPC.
 VCC should not be required for programming.
 With the proper connections in place and the CPC and Speak&SID up and running, use the provided `make flash` (entered into a `command.com` shell) from the `Makefile` **whilst holding the Speak&SID Reset button pushed down until the programming process has finished.** The firmware HEX file is small, so it only takes about 20 seconds to programm the firmware.

+In case you encounter problems, it might be the reset button bouncing... in that case, try a couple of times, and if that fails there is still the option to simply bridge the reset button with a cable (would require some temporary soldering or similar).
+Flash programming only works when the ATmega is constantly held in reset state.

 ## Firmware Documentation

 The best documentation is the [ATMega source code itself.](src/atmega8535/speaksid/speaksid.c)